Queens Detention Facility: Controversy

 The facility has a history of alleged civil rights abuses.

-In late 1998 at least three inmate's attempted suicide, and a number of frustrated asylum seekers engaged in a hunger strike protesting conditions and the length of their detentions.
-The cases of Ghanaian refugee Adelaide Abankwah detained in QDF came to public attention in part because she had been incarcerated there for two years and five months.
+In late 1998 at least three inmates attempted suicide, and a number of frustrated asylum seekers engaged in a hunger strike protesting conditions and the length of their detentions.
+The case of Ghanaian refugee Adelaide Abankwah detained in QDF came to public attention in part because she had been incarcerated there for two years and five months.
 Abankwah's was one example of many extended detentions.

 In 2004 more than half of the entire population went on another hunger strike to protest conditions.
 Local resistance to GEO's expansion plans in 2006 included a report that inmates were on 24-hour lockdown and had no access to exterior recreation.
 In 2009 two guards were convicted of covering up the beating of an inmate.

 In December 2011 New York City Public Advocate Bill de Blasio (later elected Mayor of New York City in November 2013), along with three other city and state officials, called on the U.S. Department of Justice to end its association with the GEO Group.
 "This is not complicated: government should not do business with companies that violate basic human rights," de Blasio said.